-- A. Employees are eligible to use paid annual leave (PAL) in addition to their other accrued leave as follows: - 1.
-In the year in which an employee completes their new hire probation with the Authority, a full-time employee will be eligible to take up to forty (40) hours of PAL time off once completing probation as well as in each subsequent calendar year.
-A part-time employee will be eligible to take up to twenty (20) hours of PAL time off once completing probation as well as in each subsequent calendar year. - 2.
-For employees who have passed their new hire probation with the Authority, on January 1 of each year, employees will receive forty (40) hours of PAL time to use throughout that calendar year. - 3.
+- A. Employees are eligible to use paid annual leave (PAL) in addition to their other accrued leave as follows: - In the year in which an employee completes their new hire probation with the Authority, a full-time employee will be eligible to take up to forty (40) hours of PAL time off once completing probation as well as in each subsequent calendar year.
+A part-time employee will be eligible to take up to twenty (20) hours of PAL time off once completing probation as well as in each subsequent calendar year.

+- 2. For employees who have passed their new hire probation with the Authority, on January 1 of each year, employees will receive forty (40) hours of PAL time to use throughout that calendar year. - 3.
 PAL time may not be accrued and must be used within the year earned, which shall be no later than December 31 of that year.
 If any of the forty (40) hours of PAL are not used by the employee, it will result in the employee's PAL bank being increased for the following year so that they have exactly forty (40) hours to use within that calendar year.
-At no time can the employee have more than forty (40) hours in their PAL bank except for those employees who earn additional PAL hours per Article II, Section 10D for the 2022-23 MOU which must all be used during the term of that MOU.

-- 4. As permitted by Labor Code Section 227.3, PAL may not be cashed-out at any time, including at the end of employment. - 5.
+At no time can the employee have more than forty (40) hours in their PAL bank. - 4.
+As permitted by Labor Code Section 227.3, PAL may not be cashed-out at any time, including at the end of employment. - 5.
 Approval to use PAL is subject to operational need and the requests should be made in advance.
 If a specific date is denied, the approving manager will attempt to schedule a mutually agreeable alternate date.
 Such alternate dates must be scheduled within the year the PAL is earned.